Cray-HPE/canu/readme.md

 8 IP addresses saved to output.txt
 ```

+#### SLS API Input

+- To parse the Shasta SLS API for IP addresses, ensure that you have a valid token.
+The token file can either be passed in with the `--auth-token TOKEN_FILE` flag, or it can be automatically read if the environmental variable **SLS_TOKEN** is set.
+The SLS address is default set to _api-gw-service-nmn.local_, if you are operating on a system with a different address, you can set it with the `--sls-address SLS_ADDRESS` flag.

 To get the switch IP addresses from the Shasta SLS API, run the command:

 ```bash
 $ canu -s 1.4 init --auth-token ~./config/cray/tokens/ --sls-address 1.2.3.4 --out output.txt
 8 IP addresses saved to output.txt
 ```

+The output file for the `canu init` command is set with the `--out FILENAME` flag.

 ### Check Single Switch Firmware